10 ways my undiagnosed ADHD showed up in motherhood, and how my diagnosis made me realize I wasn’t just a bad mom

 Many adults with ADHD do not realize they have the disorder.
 A comprehensive evaluation typically includes a review of past and current symptoms, a medical exam and history, and use of adult rating scales or checklists.

-Why Don’t Women Get Diagnosed with ADHD Earlier?
+Why Don’t Women Get an ADHD Diagnosis Earlier?

 For many women, including myself- it has been a lifelong struggle.